Factored Classifier-Free Guidance

 To overcome the limitations of CFG and enable more precise, causally aligned control in counterfactual image generation, we propose \textit{\methodname} (\methodabbr).
-Rather than applying a single guidance weight uniformly to the entire conditioning vector, we partition semantic attributes $\mathbf{pa}$ into $M$ disjoint groups $\mathbf{pa}^{(1)}, \dots, \mathbf{pa}^{(M)}$, and apply a separate guidance weight $\omega_m$ to each group.
-Let $\mathbf{pa} = (pa_1, \dots, pa_K)$ denote the vector of semantic parent attributes.
-Under the assumption that the groups $\mathbf{pa}^{(1)}, \dots, \mathbf{pa}^{(M)}$ are conditionally independent given the latent variable $\mathbf{x}_t$, we obtain the following factorized proxy posterior:
+Let $\mathbf{pa} {=} (pa_1, \dots, pa_K)$ denote the vector of semantic parent attributes.
+Rather than applying a single guidance weight uniformly to the entire conditioning vector, we partition semantic attributes $\mathbf{pa}$ into $M$ disjoint groups $\mathbf{pa}^{(1)},\mathbf{pa}^{(2)}, \dots, \mathbf{pa}^{(M)}$, and apply a separate guidance weight $\omega_m$ to each group.